 He turned on his flashlight and pointed it towards the controls.
 He hurriedly closed the panel he had been working on.
 Forcing his hand to be calm, he pressed each of the buttons.
 Nothing.

-While reaching in his tool belt, everything simultaneously turned back on and jolted upwards.
+While reaching in his tool belt, the lights turned back on and the elevator car jolted upwards.
 Still not knowing fully what has happening, he exhaled with relief.

 No answer.
 At least the lights were on.
 Gary regained his balance and looked up towards the lights.
 They were shaking despite being recessed into the brackets.
 He tried to get his eyes to focus but the lights and everything around him were vibrating.